Understanding Los Angeles Wrongful Death Claims

 But these rules are tricky, especially for suing governmental agencies and employees.
-And Los Angeles agencies often have their special forms, and they will reject claims outright unless it's written on the right form.
+And Los Angeles agencies often have their particular forms, and they will reject claims outright unless it's written in the right form.

-The One Action Rule - Does Each Survivor File their Own Separate Case Individually?
+The One Action Rule - Does Each Survivor File their Separate Case Individually?

 No, this is not allowed.
-In Los Angeles and other areas of Southern California, one joint wrongful death claim is allowed by family members.
+In Los Angeles and other areas of Southern California, one joint wrongful death claim is permitted by family members.
 And it will become lodged against all the defendant(s).